As this is a Tearjerker page, all spoilers will be left unmarked. You Have Been Warned!

 - Evanna's gift to Larten, a portrait of Arra on the back of one of her frogs.
 His tearful reaction says it all.

 - Vancha and Gannen's backstory.
-The two used to be very close, but when Vancha became unhappy with the vampaneze's Kill 'Em All methods, he's forced to be separated from Gannen.
+The two used to be very close, but when Vancha became unhappy with the vampaneze's methods, he's forced to be separated from Gannen.
 When they meet again, Gannen is now working for the Vampaneze Lord.

 - It's clear Vancha still loves Gannen and hesitates to kill him.
 However, after finding out he let the Lord of the Vampaneze escape, Vancha starts blaming himself for choosing his brother over the vampire clan.
 He almost commits suicide because of it!